 Have I Overemphasized Baptism?

-For more than thirty years I have been preaching that immersion in water is an essential act of obedience for those who wish to be saved.
-I have taught that Jesus is the “author of eternal salvation to all who obey Him” (Hebrews 5:9), and in conjunction with that one of the things Jesus commands is baptism.
-Through the years I have concluded very few sermons without at least some effort to exhort any who have not been baptized to do that very thing, but has that been a mistake?
-My evangelical friends and neighbors have always insisted I was wrong to insist upon the necessity of baptism, but increasingly there are those within churches of Christ who either openly minimize the necessity of baptism, or at least suggest that we should be talking about it less.
+For more than thirty years I have preached immersion in water as an essential act of obedience for those who wish to be saved.
+I have proclaimed Jesus as the “author of eternal salvation to all who obey Him” (Heb.
+5:9), and taught baptism as one of the things Jesus com-mands.
+Through the years I have concluded very few sermons without at least some effort to exhort any who have not been baptized to do that very thing, but have I been mistaken?
+My evangelical friends and neighbors have always insisted I was wrong to insist upon the necessity of baptism, but increasingly there are some within churches of Christ who either openly minimize the necessity of baptism, or at least suggest we should be talking about it less.
 Some go so far as to say we are majoring in minors with our emphasis on baptism; while others simply say we need to deemphasize it a little and talk about other things more.

 If the Lord Jesus Christ, the very epitome of grace, were to associate a physical act with being saved would it not be wrong to fail to stress its importance to all who would hear?
-Despite the contentions of many that some of us have overemphasized baptism, the risen Savior did link baptism to salvation in Mark 16:16.
+Though many contend some of us have overemphasized baptism, it was the risen Savior who linked baptism to salvation in Mark 16:16.
 “He who believes and is baptized will be saved; but he who does not believe will be condemned.”

-Would it be right to deemphasize an action that is said to be “into Christ Jesus” and “into His death?”
-Consider carefully the implications Romans 6:3 has on this question about the relative importance of baptism.
+Would it be right to deemphasize an action said to be “into Christ Jesus” and “into His death?”
+Consider carefully the implications Rom.
+6:3 has on this question about the relative importance of baptism.
 “Or do you not know that as many of us as were baptized into Christ Jesus were baptized into His death?”
-From this passage could we not reasonably argue that to minimize baptism would be to minimize Christ Jesus and His death?
+From this passage could we not reasonably argue that to minimize baptism is to minimize Christ Jesus and His death?

 Let’s ask the questions again.

 What should I do?
-I should strive to preach the “whole counsel of God” (Acts 20:27) which clearly includes the message that baptism is essential.
-Certainly I must preach of God’s grace and mercy, and I must teach all things He has commanded (Matthew 28:20), but I cannot cease preaching baptism and please the One who possesses all authority.
+I should strive to preach the “whole counsel of God” (Acts 20:27) which clearly includes the message baptism is essential.
+Certainly I must preach God’s grace and mercy, and I must teach all things He has commanded (Matt.
+28:20), but I cannot cease preaching baptism and still please the One who possesses all authority.

 Should I repent of the overemphasis of a “Church of Christ Tradition?”
 To dismiss baptism with such a prejudicial epithet is to ignore the words of Jesus, along with those of His apostles and prophets.
 Baptism is not a church tradition, but a divine command.

 Should I stop being so emphatic about linking baptism and salvation?
-The truth is I am not the one who linked the two—Jesus first did that.
+The truth is I am not the one who linked the two—Jesus did.
 “Saved,” “remission of sins,” “wash away your sins,” and “saves” are not my words, but the words of Scripture.

-If you are reading this and have never been baptized for the remission of your sins and thereby entered into and put on Christ, won’t you do that?
+If you have never been baptized for the remission of your sins and thereby entered into and put on Christ, why don’t you?
 Please do not be misled; baptism is not a Church of Christ Tradition, but a vital part of God’s plan for you.